FunWithEmail/HTML-Email-Hacks/README.md

 Use a span:
 ><span class=”appleLinksBlack”&gt;866-787-7030</span&gt;

+<em>-courtesy of Justine Jordan</em>

 ##Stop some clients from stripping class:
 #### 	Some clients strip any lines starting with “.”

-Use a space before any class styleing
+Use a space before any class styling
 > .selector { }

+<em>-courtesy of Campaign Monitor http://kb.mailchimp.com/campaigns/ways-to-build/using-css-in-campaigns</em>

 ##Hide content in Office 365 (incl GM Webmail):
 #### 	Office 365 strips display, mso-hide, mso conditional